planestepper/jarl/README.md

 ### Memory & Runtime Requirements

 Most of the memory consumption will likely come from the deque.
-That should have a maximum equal to $\lceil{log _{2}n}\rceil *8$ bytes, assuming the deque will keep the underlying array at the closest power of 2 size. $n$ is the maximum number of requests defined by the target rate limit.
+That should have a maximum equal to $\lceil{log _{2} (n + 1)}\rceil *8$ bytes, assuming the deque will keep the underlying array at the closest power of 2 size. $n$ is the maximum number of requests defined by the target rate limit.

 One should probably add the executable size to that.